Kerning: Kerning tables

-In older font formats, such as Microsoft's TrueType, the kerning values are specified in a simple kern table where each entry consists of a pair of characters and their kerning value.
+In older font formats, such as Apple’s TrueType, the kerning values are specified in a simple kern table where each entry consists of a pair of characters and their kerning value.
 TrueType fonts typically have several hundred pairs, but some have more than a thousand.

-Since OpenType is a superset of TrueType kern tables are still supported for TrueType fonts packed as OpenType; however PostScript-based (CFF) OpenType fonts do not have this option.
+Since OpenType is a superset of TrueType kern tables are still supported for TrueType fonts packed as OpenType; however, PostScript-based (CFF) OpenType fonts do not have this option.
 OpenType introduced a new, uniform way of specifying, among other things, kerning, via the Glyph Positioning Table (GPOS).
 The more recent font releases by Adobe no longer have kern tables at all, but only specify kerning via GPOS.

 Since an OpenType font may include thousands of glyphs, and consequently a huge number of pairs of characters that need kerning, OpenType fonts may have an elaborate system of tables and subtables, designed to minimize the overall storage space.
 (Kerning is treated as part of a broad range of new glyph positioning features which are stored in GPOS.)
 The system is based on the concept of glyph classes: instead of a one-dimensional table where each entry corresponds to a pair of characters, there are two-dimensional tables where each entry corresponds to a pair of classes of glyphs.
-A class includes several characters whose right-hand outline (and right side-bearing) is identical for kerning purposes, or several characters whose left-hand outline (and left side-bearing) is identical.
+A class includes several characters whose right-hand outline (and right side-bearing) is identical for kerning purposes or several characters whose left-hand outline (and left side-bearing) is identical.
 All pairs of characters where the first one is from the first class and the second one is from the second class will require the same kerning value, so this value needs to be specified only once in the table.
 The rows in the two-dimensional table correspond to first-character classes, and the columns correspond to second-character classes.
 The kerning value for a given pair of characters is found in the table at the intersection of the classes to which they belong.